magento/knowledge-base/docs/guides/metadata-validation-guide.md

 ### Missing fields in metadata

-A validation error will occur if either the title field or label field is missing from the metadata.
+A validation error will occur if either the title field or labels field is missing from the metadata.

 **Example:**